Modern Learning Lab

 Member School Participant: $300; Non-member School Participant: $400

 All participants will receive GOA’s Modern Learning Lab Toolkit.
 The Toolkit contains the tools and resources to support you in the design of student and teacher experiences that promote modern learning design.
 The course will be facilitated by GOA staff and learning design coaches, experts in instructional design, student-led learning, and professional growth.
 This course is primarily asynchronous, with one optional, recorded synchronous activity.
 The course is two weeks long and we estimate about two hours of work per week.
-This course is both for classroom teachers designing student experiences and faculty leaders designing collaborative experiences for adults.
+This course is for classroom teachers designing student experiences and faculty leaders designing collaborative experiences for adults.

 Want to register a small team of 3 or more?
 We encourage schools to register small teams of at least three to five faculty.
 We find that working as a school team helps to make the professional learning be impactful and stick.
 If you’re interested in registering a small team, please email our Director of Professional Learning, Bonnie Lathram at email@example.com.
-The first 5 schools to register small teams will receive a coached session from a Learning Design Coach following the course.

 We are thrilled to have the following 5 panelists join us in this course: